boblannon/boblannon.github.io/index.md

 ## About

 I'm a software developer with a background in natural language processing, statistics, and machine learning.
-I work at all levels of the web development stack, including server maintenance, deployment, database administration, back-end development, API design, and front-end development.

-In addition, I've contributed my data science skills to introduce real, pragmatic solutions to difficult problems in data processing and analysis.
+I've contributed my data science skills to introduce real, pragmatic solutions to difficult problems in data processing and analysis.
 I also have experience performing exploratory data mining and creating interactive visualizations.

-I design & implement conduits of information that make complex data available to experts who are researching it and non-experts interested in experts' interpretations.
 I have developed and maintained data-intensive web apps, and have also pursued novel methods of acquiring and mining new data.

+My passion is designing & building conduits of information.
+The goal is to make complex data available to experts who are researching it.
+Hopefully, this in turn empowers them to reach and educate non-experts.

 ## Social